A look at the generalized Darboux transformations for the quasinormal spectra in Schwarzschild black hole perturbation theory: just how general should it be?: Generalized Darboux Transformation

 We have already seen that if $\lambda=\mu$ and $\psi=\phi$ then (\ref{NGDT}) result in zero: $\phi^{(1)}=0$.
 In the previous section, we have shown a way to rectify this hindrance: for that end let ${\hat\phi}(x;\mu)$ be a solution, linearly independent from $\phi(x;\mu)$ (so that the Wronskian $W({\hat\phi},\phi)=1$): ${\hat\phi}=\phi\int dx\phi^{-2}$.
 Substituting this new function into (\ref{NGDT}) yields ${\hat\phi}^{(1)}=A(x)/\phi$.
 The function ${\hat\phi}^{(1)}$ has to satisfy the equation

 where $W(x)$ is {\bf arbitrary} ad hoc potential.
 It is easy to check that if $A'=0$ then $W(x)=V^{(1)}(x;\mu)$.
 In the case of general position one have the equation for unknown function $A(x)$:

 where $V^{(1)}$ is defined by (\ref{DT}), thus rendering the reason why the condition $A={\rm const}$ results in $W(x)=V^{(1)}(x;\mu)$ quite clear.
 In addition, we also note that it is possible to ``invert'' our procedure by defining $W(x)=V^{(1)}(x;\mu)$; in this case the equation (\ref{122}) will end up being trivially integrable with respect to $A(x)$.
 By dividing this expression by $\phi $, we obtain $\phi^{-1}\int dx \phi^2$ -- the solution which is linearly independent with $1/\phi$.
 In the general case of an arbitrary $W(x)$, the equation (\ref{122}) can not be easily integrated, but it is of small consequence, since all we really need to know is that the solution of the equation (\ref{122}) does exist, and that for any non-singular $W$ and $V^{(1)}$ and positively defined $\phi (x; \mu)$ this solution will be defined everywhere.
 So, for $\lambda = \mu $ GDT (\ref{NGDT}) indeed allows us to link $V(x)$ with an arbitrary potential $W(x)$.
 The only snag is that this link is completely useless from a practical point of view, because the equation (\ref{122}) will be explicitly integrable if and only if we can explicitly integrate the equation (\ref{111}), and if this is the case, then {\em why bother with GDT at all?} In particular, it is always possible to formally associate the potentials from the Bardeen-Press and the Regge-Wheeler equations or, for that matter, with any other ``nice'' potential (such as the short ranged potential from the Sasaki-Nakamura equation \cite{Sasaki}) that strikes our fancy.
 But what would be the point?..
-The presence of these ``Darboux-like'' connections is useless for the task of finding the exact solutions or for determining the QNM spectrum.
+The presence of these ``Darboux-like'' connections is just not well-suited for the task of finding the exact solutions or for determining the QNM spectrum.
+Now, we would like to stress yet again that we are not claiming that GDT is useless per se nor that it is of no interest in general.
+What we criticise here is the alleged effectiveness of GDT \eqref{tilde_psi} in the framework of specific mathematical problem: calculating the unknown QNM spectrum for a potential, using the known QNM spectrum of yet another potential.